AudiusProject/audius-protocol/solana-programs/payment-router/README.md

 # Payment Router

 The Payment Router program splits a single SPL token payment to multiple recipients.
 It is intended to be used with SPL-AUDIO and SPL-USDC.
-While payments can be made indepdently of the Payment Router program, it is designed to improve space-efficiency and usability off-chain.
+While payments can be made independently of the Payment Router program, it is designed to improve space-efficiency and usability off-chain.

 The program derives a PDA to own tokens as an intermediary before paying out.